-If you want a long-flowering, fragrant plant that deer hate and pollinators love, look no further than catmint (Nepeta).
+If you want a long-flowering, richly symbolic, and fragrant plant that deer hate and pollinators love, look no further than catmint (Nepeta).
 A member of the mint family, this perennial is a favorite among gardeners thanks to its purple-blue blooms, attractive aromatic foliage, and low maintenance requirements.
-Along with its many ornamental uses in the landscape, catmint also has culinary, medicinal, and insecticidal properties.
-In this guide, I’ll run through everything you need to know about Catmint flower meaning, symbolism, and cultural significance in the language of flowers.
+In this guide, I’ll run through everything you need to know about the Catmint flower’s meaning, symbolism, and cultural significance in the language of flowers.

 In the language of flowers, a gift of catmint sends a message of happiness and love.
 It may also symbolize fertility.
 Giving catmint can be a way to tell someone that they make you happy, that you love them, or that you want to be in a romantic relationship with them.

 History and Origins of Catmint

 Catmint is a member of the genus Nepeta, which contains about 250 species.
 Nepeta is a group of flowering plants — most perennial but some annual — that share characteristics such as aromatic, gray-green, heart-shaped foliage.

 The name Nepeta is thought to refer to an Etrurian city called Nepete, today known as Nepi.
 The city was founded well before Rome and is hailed as the heart of ancient Etruscan civilization.

 Catmint Symbolism in the Language of Flowers

 Catmint flowers bloom in various colors, from deep blue to purple and lavender.
 In the language of flowers, catmint is associated with happiness, love, and fertility.